Circle actions on UHF-absorbing $C^*$-algebras: The Rokhlin property: rigidity and genericity

-We will generalize the corollary above in Theorem \ref{no direct limit actions with the Rp on AF-algebras} below, where we show that there are no direct limit actions of the circle with the \Rp\ on UHF-algebras.
-We need a series of preliminary lemmas.
+We will generalize the corollary above in \autoref{no direct limit actions with the Rp on AF-algebras} below, where we show that there are no direct limit actions of the circle with the \Rp\ on UHF-algebras.
+We need a series of preliminary results.